I Want to Build a New House, Where do I Start?

 I Want to Renovate my House Where do I Start?

-It pays to get advice from your builder before undertaking any renovation or building restoration in order to understand what is involved.
-A builder experienced in home renovations will know the best ways to avoid costs to deliver a product that you want, and what suits your needs and budget.
+It pays to get advice from your builder before undertaking any renovation or building restoration to understand what is involved.
+A builder experienced in home renovations will know the best ways to avoid costs to deliver a product you want and suits your needs and budget.

 Most renovations require permits.
 A registered draughtsman will need to draw plans for your new home or reno, which are then passed to council authority for building consent.